reactive-python/reactpy/.github/pull_request_template.md

 -   [ ] Tests have been included for all bug fixes or added functionality.
 -   [ ] The `changelog.rst` has been updated with any significant changes.

+<sub>This contribution conforms the project's open source license.</sub>